 Ryan Hulett, Graduate Student

 Ryan received his B.S. in Molecular Environmental Biology from the University of California, Berkeley.
 During his senior year, he investigated the community ecology of molluscs and became fascinated with nudibranchs.
-This led him to pursue a M.S. in Ecology, Evolution, and Conservation Biology from San Francisco State University where he studied the phylogenetic systematics and biogeography of tritoniid nudibranchs.
-In 2014, he joined Dr. Nicole King’s lab at the University of California, Berkeley as a research technician studying the origin and evolution of animals.
-In the Srivastava lab he is interested in using a comparative approach to understand fundamental mechanisms of animal regeneration focusing on the nervous system.
+This led him to pursue a M.S. in Ecology, Evolution, and Conservation Biology from San Francisco State University where he studied the evolution of color patterns and biogeography in tritoniid nudibranchs.
+In 2014, he joined Dr. Nicole King’s lab at the University of California, Berkeley as a research technician working on with the genetic basis of multicellularity and bacterial interactions in choanoflagellates.
+In the Srivastava lab, he is interested in the mechanisms governing nervous system patterning and neural cell type evolution.

 Annika Gompers, Undergraduate Student